“There is something about life that is infinitely deeper than all the expectations and roles and performance stuff of my outer life.”

 But the idea that He paints Himself deep down in our dark souls?
 Where it can’t be seen?
 Where we’re too busy to look?
 Where our grimy secrets hide?
 Do we even want Him there?
 Because that’s not the dressed-up version we present to the world and, often, ourselves.

 Here’s a weird thought: If we could somehow cut open Brother Lawrence’s soul and examine it, what would we find?
 My opinion?
 We would unwrap a beautiful masterpiece that God painted with great love throughout the years that Brother Lawrence walked with Him.
 Through joy and through suffering and a lifelong disability that never hampered his real journey.
 Through the endless days of cleaning kitchens.
-Through sacrifice.
 Through the prayers and the pain that no one but God heard.
 The Artist painting first a foundation, then nuances on Brother Lawrence’s soul.
 Light over darkness for depth.
 Lots of color.
 One of a kind masterpiece.
 Redemption.
 Anyway, I really, really want Him to paint up those beautiful layers in me.

 “And how does a man benefit if he gains the whole world and loses his soul in the process?